dazajuandaniel/juandaza.me/docs/guide/certifications/aws/2_aws_ec2.md

 * Can be attached to multiple instances
 * Lock down to region/VPC combination
 * EC2 Instance Connects allows to SSH easier (still requires Security Groups)
+* `Instance Metadata` is available in `http://169.254.169.254/latest/meta-data`
+    * Can retrieve the IAM role but not the IAM policy

 ## Launch Types
 * On-Demand Instances: Pay for what you use